Kotti/kotti_user_manual/docs/introduction/users_and_roles.rst

 Even a small business with a handful of employees, or a small non-profit with just a few members, can benefit from some form of structure like this.
 Kotti can handle needs of small and large organizations and companies.

-The term used for the setup for scenarios described above is ``workflow``.
-A workflow is a set of policies created for a given CMS setup, wherein user groups and roles are defined, and relationships and responsibilities are set.
-Additional states, augmenting the default Public and Private, such as Pending, Postponed, Scheduled, Ready-For-Circulation, Needs-Full-Review, etc., may be added, depending on specific needs.
-As the state names suggest, this is an area where creativity can help to build a fine-grained system.

-You do not need to create a saved workflow policy to use a Kotti website.
-As user groups are created manually by the Admin user, a defacto workflow is created.
-A saved workflow is only created when there is a need to reuse a given set of policies.
-Creating and saving workflows is covered in an advanced part of this documentation.